 Infertility and nail polish

 Is there a link between infertility and nail varnish?
 Does nail polish affect fertility?
-Studies do indeed show that Reproduction is negatively affected due to the toxic chemicals that are known hormone disruptors.
+Studies do indeed show that Reproduction is negatively affected due to the toxic chemicals present in nail polish that are known hormone disruptors.

 Research studies indicate that the chemicals in nail varnish disrupt normal hormone functioning.
 These toxic chemicals are called Endocrine Disruptors (hormone disruptors).
 Hormones have everything to do with your Reproductive System functioning properly, thus the link between Infertility and nail polish.

 The Science: Nail polish contains a chemical called Triphenyl phosphate, or TPHP.
 TPHP is a known endocrine-disrupting chemical (meaning it disrupts normal hormone functioning).
 It is also commonly used: